Palm Island (Miami Beach)

 Palm Island is a neighborhood in the city of Miami Beach on a man-made island in Biscayne Bay, Florida, United States; just south of Hibiscus Island.
-It is a residential neighborhood with high property values, solely accessible by land via the MacArthur Causeway.
+It is a residential neighborhood with high property values, accessible by land via the MacArthur Causeway.
 The entire island has an area of 82 acres.

 History

 The dredging which created the reclaimed land on which Palm Island sits was completed in 1922 by the Army Corps of Engineers, work which completed Hibiscus Island and Star Island the same year.

 The island's most notorious resident was Al Capone, who bought a summer home there in 1928 for $40,000.
 He then spent another $200,000 on expansions and refurbishments.
 After having been released from prison in 1939 he lived there permanently until his death in 1947.
 The Al Capone home was bought by a property developer for $10.75 million in 2021.

 Education

 Palm Island is zoned to schools in the Miami-Dade County Public Schools.